Daryes/ansible-roles/roles/monitoring-cadvisor_agent/README.md

 **Basic auth and TLS settings**

-Notice: these parameters will only activate for the "prometheus" driver
+Notice: these parameters will only activate for the "prometheus" storage driver

 | Parameter | Description | Type | Default value |
 | --------- | ----------- | ---- | ------------- |